 Cat railing guard

 Commercially-available cloth or plastic mesh netting can be attached to your apartment balcony railing to create a safety net for your cat.
+This mesh material comes in rolls and is often used to baby proof (or cat proof) stairway railings in homes.

 Make the balcony cozy for cats